tigellus/Markdown/2. Mechanical Ventilation/14. Capnography/Capnograhpy.md

 # Question 3
-You should expect a normal to high end-tidal CO2 in all of the following pts EXCEPT
+You should expect a normal to high end-tidal CO2 in all of the following except:

 [WRONG] 25 year old who just ran up a flight of stairs [WRONG] Return of normal circulation during CPR